 Ideally, yes.
 Like most ornamental grasses, Muhly grass likes full sun.
-It can handle part sun but may not perform as well.
+It can handle part sun or partial shade but may not perform as well.

 Muhly grass will lose its pinkish purple color by the end of November and turn straw colored for the remainder of winter.
 It can still add interest to your garden and shelter for birds and other wildlife over the winter.

 No, Muhlenbergia capillaris is not invasive, making it a good selection.
 It is a clumping grass and does not self-seed readily and therefore does not spread easily.